ldci/redCV/README.md

 #### You need the lastest Red master version.

 Tested with Windows XP and Windows 10.
+### NEW july 9 2016

+Black and white image filter added.

+A new sample (motion.red) for motion tracking with webcam.

 ### NEW: July 8 2106
 A lot of work for this new version with faster routines and functions